Review Notes for the Deep Learning Course

 Multi-head attention mechanism.

-Introducing the Self-Attention mechanism, as the name suggests, refers to the Attention mechanism that occurs between the elements within the Source or within the Target, or can be understood as the special case where Source = Target.
-The specific computation process is the same as that of Soft Attention.
+Introduce the Self-Attention mechanism, as the name suggests, referring to the Attention mechanism that occurs between elements within the Source or within the Target, which can also be understood as the Attention mechanism in the special case where Source = Target.
+The specific calculation process is the same as Soft Attention.

 image-20240229164557491

-Exactly the same as explained by Li Hongyi.
-The processing in SoftMax is slightly different, where the denominator is a constant.
+Exactly the same as what Li Hongyi explained.
+The processing in SoftMax is slightly different, with the denominator being a constant.

 image-20240229164601267

-1. Calculate the $k,q,v$ vectors, which are obtained by multiplying the input $X$ with the corresponding weight matrices $W^K,W^Q,W^V$
+1. Calculate $k,q,v$ vectors, these three vectors are obtained by multiplying the input $X$ with the corresponding weight matrices $W^K,W^Q,W^V$

-2. Calculate self-attention by dot product of Query and Key, which determines the degree of attention to other parts of the input sentence when encoding a word in some unknown location
+2. Calculate self-attention, obtained by dot product of Query and Key, this score determines the degree of attention to other parts of the input sentence when encoding a word at an unknown position

-3. Divide the dot product result by a constant (usually $D_k=64$), then apply softmax to it.
-The resulting values indicate the relevance of each word to the current location word (maximum with itself)
+3. Divide the dot product result by a constant (usually $D_k=64$), then softmax the result to obtain the relevance of each word to the current word (maximum with itself)

 image-20240229164611179